kurt-krueckeberg/kurt-krueckeberg.github.io/_sources/german_emig_recs.md.txt

     **Author:** Minninger, Monika

-    The archivist Dr. Monika Minninger (1941-2010) published a list of emigrants from the city and district of Bielefeld from 1815 to 1900 on the website`www.bielefelder-in-nordamerika.de`, which was shut down in 2018.
-The list is now permanently available as a PDF.
+    **Contents:** Pdf file.
+The archivist Dr. Monika Minninger (1941-2010) published a list of emigrants from the city and district of Bielefeld from 1815-1900.

 - [Diekmann, Norbert: Emigrants from Gronau and Epe](https://hf-gen.de/wp-content/uploads/informationen/amerikanetz/Auswanderer-aus-Gronau-und-Epe.pdf)